LeapLabTHU/Uni-AdaFocus/Uni-AdaFocus-TSM with Experiments on Sth-Sth V1&V2 and Jester/README.md

 - torchvision 0.13.1

 ## Datasets
-1. Please follow the instruction of [TSM](https://github.com/mit-han-lab/temporal-shift-module#data-preparation) to prepare the Something-Something V1/V2 and Jester datasets.
+1. Please follow the instructions of [TSM](https://github.com/mit-han-lab/temporal-shift-module#data-preparation) to prepare the Something-Something V1/V2 and Jester datasets.

 2. After preparation, please edit the "ROOT_DATASET" in `ops/dataset_config.py` to the correct path of the dataset.